-Ryan traveled to Iceland with the GREEN program and participated in activities such as hiking, glacier snorkeling, exploring caves, and visiting various energy facilities.
+Ryan travelled to Iceland with the GREEN program and participated in activities such as hiking, glacier snorkelling, exploring caves, and visiting various energy facilities.

 The GREEN program is not limited to students studying sustainability or renewable energy.
 While the program does focus on science, technology, education and mathematics (STEM) outreach, there is no prerequisite of background, Brownson said.